synthesizer-project/synference/docs/source/index.rst

-synference
+Synference
-^^^^^^^^^
+^^^^^^^^^^^

-synference is an open-source python package for SED fitting of photometric and spectroscopic data using Simulation-Based Inference (SBI) methods.
+Synference is an open-source python package for SED fitting of photometric and spectroscopic data using Simulation-Based Inference (SBI) methods.
 It is part of the broader Synthesizer project, which aims to provide tools for generating and analyzing synthetic astronomical observables.

 For the Synthesizer project homepage, see https://synthesizer-project.github.io/.